-However, adjust to that and you can then start to enjoy all the other aspects of the environment you're in, and all the other creatures that you will get to see.
+However, adjust to that and you can then start to enjoy all the other aspects of the environment you're in, and all the other creatures you will get to see.
 Occasionally, something magical will occur: a leopard crossing your path when you're on a walking safari; a family of orca performing acrobatics just metres from your boat; realising what you thought was a boulder was actually a rhino.

 Wildlife holidays can require a lot of patience, but it's more important to find the right one for you.
 Will you be happy to sit in a vehicle or hide for hours, or do you need an easier option?
 If on a safari, do you want to stay in a lodge with all mod cons such as air-con and a pool?
 Or would you rather be in an intimate camp where 'nightlife' is sitting round a fire, swapping yarns and listening to the sounds of the bush?
 These are important considerations before you go.

-1. As a general rule you will have to get up early on a wildlife trip, as the majority of animals are most active at dawn and dusk.
+As a general rule you will have to get up early on a wildlife trip, as the majority of animals are most active at dawn and dusk.

-2. You’ll need to be soberly dressed: khaki is synonymous with safaris for a reason – wear blue or black and you’re more likely to get bitten by a tsetse fly; wear white or a bright colour and you’ll stand out like a beacon to the camouflaged critters.
+Khaki is synonymous with safaris for a reason – wear blue or black and you’re more likely to get bitten by a tsetse fly; wear white or a bright colour and you’ll stand out like a beacon to the camouflaged critters.

-They're stalwarts that almost guarantee a life-changing encounter with the creatures we share this planet with.
+They're stalwarts that almost guarantee a life-changing encounter with the world's greatest creatures.
 An African safari.
 A cruise through the Galapagos islands.
-An intimate encounter with a gorilla, a whale, a brown bear, or thousands of penguins on the icy shores of Antarctica.
+A close-up encounter with a gorilla, a whale, a brown bear, or thousands of penguins on the icy shores of Antarctica.